Skip to main content

 Register the Fictitious Name

-In the state of Arkansas, registering a fictitious business name involves both county-level and state-level filings.
+In the state of Arkansas, registering a fictitious business name depends on your business structure.

-Initially, you’ll need to complete an application for fictitious name and file it with the county clerk’s office in the county where your business operates.
+You’ll need to complete an Application for Fictitious Name and file it with the county clerk’s office in the county where your business operates.
 The form requires information such as your legal business name, the DBA name, business address, and the nature of your business.

-You can file in person or by mail at the county clerk’s office and then sent to the Secretary of State.
-Some counties may provide forms online for download, but Arkansas does not currently offer an online filing option for DBAs.
+You can file in person or by mail at the county clerk’s office.
+Some counties may provide forms online for download.

-The fee you'll file depends on the individual county and the type of business for which you’re acquiring the Arkansas DBA name.
-Entrepreneurs may not want to open a new business using their personal name, for instance, while a small business may opt for the added legal protection of incorporation.
+The filing fee depends on the individual county and the type of business for which you’re acquiring the Arkansas DBA name.

 How To Cancel or Amend Your DBA